What we've done What we are doing

 • Level 4 emissions are based on source-level measurements and often calculated using site-specific emission factors and activity factors.

-• Level 5, the gold standard for reporting, includes measurement at the site or facility level and reconciliation with Level 4 source-level reporting estimates.3
+• Level 5, the gold standard for reporting, includes measurement at the site or facility level and reconciliation with Level 4 source-level reporting estimates.1

 Approach

-As part of OGMP 2.0, we committed to reporting methane emissions for all material sources from both operated and non-operated assets, according to our reporting boundaries, and we submitted our OGMP 2.0 Implementation Plan in May 2023.
-At that time, a majority of the emissions from our assets were being reported at Level 3.
-We then implemented a measurement campaign involving sampling hundreds of sites across Lower 48, Alaska, Canada, Australia and Norway at a mix of facilities, including large, complex sites, batteries/facilities and well pads.
+As part of OGMP 2.0, we committed to reporting methane emissions from both operated and non-operated assets, according to our reporting boundaries, and we submitted our first OGMP 2.0 Implementation Plan in May 2023.
+At that time, a majority of the emissions from our assets were reported at Level 3.
+From 2023 to 2025, we implemented a measurement campaign involving sampling hundreds of sites across Lower 48, Alaska, Canada, Australia and Norway at a mix of facilities, including large, complex sites, batteries/facilities and well pads.
 Results from these sampled sites were used to inform asset-level totals.

 Results and impacts to reported data